 Tashi’s ascent also includes summits on Cho Oyu (5), Manaslu (2), Shishapangma (1) and Everest’s sister mountain, Lhotse (1).

-Tashi is most notably remembered for his appearance in the series Everest: Beyond the Limit presented by Discovery Channel where he is seen berating a climber to continue down by calling him “lazy” – it was a smart tactic by Tashi to get the climber to descend because he was close to giving up and possibly dying.
-They both made it down.
-Tashi also appeared at the center of the documentary Sherpa, where he recounts the 2015 Everest Avalanche, after which he retired.
+Tashi is most notably remembered for his appearance in the series Everest: Beyond the Limit presented by Discovery Channel where he is seen berating a climber to continue down by calling him “lazy.”
+It was a smart tactic by Tashi to get the climber to descend.
+The climber was tired and he was close to giving up, possibly dying.
+Thanks to his quick thinking, they both made it down.
+Tashi also appeared at the center of the documentary Sherpa, where he recounts the 2015 Everest Earthquake, after which, he retired.

 Phurba Tashi Sherpa lives in Khumjung, Nepal.

 Born in 1970, Ang Dorje is a legend on Mount Everest and perhaps one of the best Sherpas still climbing today.
-Dorjee has summited Everest a total of 19 times alongside his long-time expedition employer, Adventure Consultants.
+Ang Dorje has summited Everest a total of 19 times alongside his long-time expedition employer, Adventure Consultants.

 Ang Dorje was on contract with Adventure Consultants when it was under the ownership of New Zealand-based mountaineer Rob Hall in 1996 as a Sirdar.
-That season, Dorje would lose his long-time friend, Rob Hall, and see 7 others perish in a massive storm that trapped climbers high in the Death Zone.
+That season, Dorje would lose his long-time friend, Rob Hall, in a massive storm that trapped climbers high in the Death Zone.
+In total, 7 others perished during the 1996 Everest Disaster.
 Along with Lakpa Tshering Sherpa, Dorje made an attempt to reach Hall, located near the South Summit, only to be forced back by the storm just 100 meters from him.

 When the company was bought by Guy Cotter, Dorje remained on contract with Adventure Consultants for various expeditions, and to date, has become a valued member of the team.
 Dorje has led expeditions on Aconcagua, Rainier, Kilimanjaro and Island Peak.